 (at around 11 mins) The scene where Hoffman leaves the Gideon plant with Corbett and says "nobody made it" was filmed for, and edited out of, Saw IV (2007).
 Behind-the-scenes footage of this scene appears in Darren's Video Diary on the DVD and Blu-ray of Saw IV.

 The opening pendulum trap was a real working model.
 However, for the times when the actor was underneath it, the metal blade was replaced with a foam one.
 Likewise, the hand-crushers were foam too except for the close-up shots where they looked too fake.
 Real heavy duty material was used then with a prosthetic hand inserted.

-This features one of the rare occasions when a crushing room actually crushes someone.
+at around 1h 26 mins) This features one of the rare occasions when a crushing room actually crushes someone.
 Generally characters will manage to escape from such a scenario, for instance, in Star Wars: Episode IV - A New Hope (1977).

 Actor Scott Patterson did not know the film's ending.
 The SFX team started doing casts of Patterson's arms (That are later used to simulate his bones breaking in the crushing trap) and he asked what they were for.
 Patterson laughingly said that the SFX technician, surprised he didn't know, told him that they were killing his character off at the end.